Inside The Lab

 Frequently Asked Questions

-Our very first cohort begins April 1, 2026 and concludes June 22, 2026.
-Participants will schedule their 8 sessions throughout this period.
+The Leadership Capacity Lab™ begins April 2, 2026 and concludes June 22, 2026.
+Participants will schedule their sessions throughout this period.
+Participants may register each new quarter thereafter, as needed.

 Participants engage in: